Fancade

 Fancade is a 2020 mobile video game and game engine that enables users to create games using an intuitive visual scripting system.
 It was developed by Swedish developer Martin Magni, best known for Mekorama, and released on April 29, 2020.
 Early development under an early access period started in 2017.
 Over time, the project has expanded with contributions from other developers and is now headquartered in Linköping, Sweden.

 Fancade combines gameplay and game creation in one platform, offering user-generated games across various genres, including puzzles, action, racing, platformers, and sandbox games.
 It is available on iOS, Android, and web browsers, providing cross-platform support for both creators and players.

+As of 2026, the iOS version of Fancade is distributed on the App Store Store by Poki B.V., while the Google Play version is distributed by WebVentures B.V.

 Gameplay

 Fancade offers a wide array of gaming experiences through its diverse game modes, including: